courselab/coral/docs/exercise-directions.md

  To start working on the exercise:

- * create (don't fork) a new public repository in the online SCM platform;
+ * Your teacher should clone (not fork) a new public repository in the online SCM platform;

- * give the development team access to the newly created repository;
+ * You should request development team access to the newly created repository;

- * clone your repository and copy KobraPy source into your work tree

- * follow the instructions given in `docs/CONTRIBUTING.md`.
+ * Then follow the instructions given in `docs/CONTRIBUTING.md`;

- * make the necessary changes (see Copyright and attribution below)
+ * make the necessary changes (see Copyright and attribution below);

  * commit your changes (GitFlow) and proceed therefrom.